Psychology 1012 - General Psychology » Summer 2022 » Chapter 10

 According to Izard's theory, interest, happiness, sadness, anger, disgust, and fear are technique considered to be what?

-A. Basic thoughts
+A. Basic knowledge

 C. Basic emotions